Day Two - What Empathy is Not

 “Empathy is about standing in someone else’s shoes, feeling with his or her heart, seeing with his or her eyes.
 Not only is empathy hard to outsource and automate, but it makes the world a better place.”

-To grow in our understanding and practice of empathy, we need to be clear about what empathy is not.
+To deepen our understanding and practice of empathy, we must be clear about what empathy is not.

 Empathy is not sympathy.

-There are many cases in which it is good and right to express sympathy.
-Sympathy is a feeling of care or concern for another person, often accompanied by a wish to see them better off or happier.
-Jesus shows sympathy in many of the miracle stories we find in the gospels.
+There are many situations where expressing sympathy is appropriate and right.
+Sympathy is a feeling of care or concern for another person, often accompanied by a desire to see them happier or better off.
+Jesus demonstrates sympathy in many of the miracle stories found in the gospels.
 Before feeding the 5000 in Matthew 14, we read that Jesus “saw a great crowd, and He had compassion on them and healed their sick.”
 Hebrews 4:15 tells us that Jesus sympathizes with our weaknesses.
-Sympathy, therefore, is not wrong.
+Therefore, sympathy is not wrong.

-Here is the crucial difference between sympathy and empathy: Sympathy is standing outside the situation.
-Empathy is stepping into the situation.
-When we express sympathy, we position ourselves above or apart from the other, whereas empathy places us alongside another.
-When we empathize, we join someone in their feelings, even if we cannot relate to their specific experience.
-When we can join someone in their emotions and validate those feelings, it fuels connection.
-While valuable in its way, sympathy is limited in its ability to help us connect deeply with others.
+Here’s the key difference between sympathy and empathy: Sympathy involves standing outside the situation.
+Empathy means stepping into it.
+When we show sympathy, we position ourselves above or apart from the other person, while empathy places us alongside them.
+Empathy allows us to share in someone else’s feelings, even if we can’t relate to their exact experience.
+When we join someone in their emotions and validate those feelings, it fosters connection.
+Although sympathy has its uses, it is limited in how deeply it allows us to connect with others.

 Empathy is not approval or agreement.

-It is possible to empathize with a person’s pain, even if you disagree with their perspective.
-When we empathize, we’re not necessarily validating a person’s actions or beliefs.
-We are validating their emotions.
-For example, someone could share a political perspective you disagree with and then say they fear what will happen if elected officials do not take their perspective.
-You can say, “It sounds like you’re pretty upset about this,” or, “I understand why you’re afraid.”
-Note that in neither of those responses are you saying that you agree.
-You are simply saying you understand.
+You can empathize with someone’s pain even if you disagree with their perspective.
+Empathizing doesn’t mean you endorse their actions or beliefs; it means you acknowledge their emotions.
+For example, someone might share a political view you disagree with and then express fear about what could happen if elected officials ignore their perspective.
+You could respond, “It sounds like you’re pretty upset about this,” or, “I understand why you’re afraid.”
+In neither case are you indicating agreement; you’re simply showing understanding.

-This concept can be challenging to digest in our polarized and contentious world, but most people’s feelings and reactions make sense once you truly understand where they are coming from.
-Furthermore, empathy and validation can be beneficial tools to help de-escalate difficult conversations.
-When someone is upset or angry, empathy and validation are your best chance at getting them to be receptive to feedback.
+The following concept can be challenging to digest in our polarized and contentious world, but most people’s feelings and reactions make sense once you truly understand where they are coming from.1 Furthermore, empathy and validation can be beneficial tools for helping to de-escalate difficult conversations.
+When someone is upset or angry, empathy and validation are your best chance at getting them to be receptive to feedback.2

 Throughout Jesus’ ministry, He spent time with struggling people whose actions were clearly not aligned with His teaching.
 Yet, it was through creating a safe space for listening and interaction that He facilitated significant transformation.
 For example, in Luke 19, the corrupt tax collector Zacchaeus is transformed after spending time with Jesus in his home.
 Luke doesn’t tell us what they talked about.
 He just tells us that the interaction changed Zacchaeus’ life.